-- a.
-Take immediate and appropriate corrective action, including administrative and disciplinary action.
-The individual subjected to the harassment will be notified of the measures taken to resolve the matter, subject to applicable privacy laws, regulations, and policies, including the Privacy Act of 1974, DoDI 5400.11, and DoD 5400.11-R. - b.
+a.
+Take immediate (generally within 60 calendar days) and appropriate corrective action, including appropriate administrative and disciplinary action.
+The individual who submitted the report of harassment will be timely notified of the measures taken to resolve the matter, subject to applicable privacy laws, regulations, and policies, including the Privacy Act of 1974, DoDI 5400.11, and DoD 5400.11-R.

+b.
 Implement remedial measures designed to stop the harassment and ensure that the harassment does not reoccur.
 These remedial measures need not be those that the DoD civilian employee requests or prefers, as long as they are effective.
 Remedial measures should not adversely affect the individual reporting the harassment or the individual subjected to the harassment, if different.

-- c.
-Provide the individual subjected to the harassment with adequate protection, care, and information about available support resources, including: - (1) Military and civilian emergency medical and support services. - (2) Public and private programs that are available to provide counseling, treatment, and other support. - (3) Organizations and entities on-base and off-base that provide services and support. - d.
-Document an offender's substantiated harassment, by type (e.g., conduct that detracts from an efficient workplace, EEO unlawful discriminatory harassment, and criminal harassment), in the DoD Component's appropriate personnel records system. - e.
-Determine whether an organizational climate assessment is warranted or additional training is required.
+c.
+Provide the individual subjected to the harassment with adequate protection, care, and information about available support resources, including:

+(1) Military and civilian emergency medical and support services.

+(2) Public and private programs that are available to provide counseling, treatment, and other support.

+(3) Organizations and entities on-base and off-base that provide services and support.

+d.
+Document substantiated complaints of harassment, by type (e.g., conduct that detracts from an efficient workplace, EEO unlawful discriminatory harassment, and criminal harassment), in the DoD Component's appropriate reporting and tracking system.

-4.8.
+4.9.
 RELEASE OF INFORMATION CONCERNING REPORTS OF HARASSMENT.

-- a.
-DoD Components will inform the individual or individuals who experienced harassment of the availability of an executive summary of the response to the allegation of harassment. - b.
+a.
+DoD Components will inform the person who submitted a report of harassment of the availability of an executive summary of the response to the allegation of harassment.
+The executive summary will be reviewed for compliance with applicable privacy laws, regulations, and policies, including the Privacy Act of 1974, DoDI 5400.11, and DoD 5400.11-R, prior to release.

+b.
 Freedom of Information Act requests will be processed in accordance with DoD Manual 5400.07.